 Supreme should have followed in Coachella’s footsteps; the music festival rigorously protects itself against knock-offs and unauthorized use of its name.
 Pick a trademark that you can protect and do so without fail.

 Counterfeiting sucks and most customers know that.
 No one wants to be duped into buying a phony product or caught carrying around a ripped-off logo.
 It’s a social faux pas—and it’s bad for brands that work hard to provide consumers with quality goods.
 But there are some things brands can be doing to keep their loyal customers in the know.

 Chanel dedicates a portion of its website to fighting counterfeit goods, but not all fashion brands are this forward thinking.
-Nike, for example, currently holds the title of most counterfeited brand and should consider following the same awareness tactics as the high-fashion powerhouse.
+Nike, for example, is one of the most counterfeited brands and should consider following the same awareness tactics as the high-fashion powerhouse.

 When you search for “Chanel counterfeit” online, the brand’s own .com comes up high on the search results list.
 Searching “Nike counterfeit”, however, will get you lost in myriad news sources about Nike being a regular victim of fakes and copycats.
 Nike should make a dedicated landing page, like Chanel, that directs consumers to its own site; they could even use it to share a message about the problem and propose possible solutions.

 Apple and E-Commerce Action